dfreelon/pyktok/README.md

                      	  'tiktok_data.csv',
                      	   1)
 ```
 To download up to 30 metadata lines from a *user* page (note, for this to work you must set the `browser_name` parameter to a browser on your system that you have used to access TikTok *and* that is supported by `browser_cookie3`.
 I think the only valid values are `'chrome'` and `'firefox'`.
-Also you can get the videos too by setting `save_video` to `True`):
+Also you can get the videos by setting `save_video` to `True`):

 ```python
 pyk.save_tiktok_multi_page('https://www.tiktok.com/@tiktok',save_video=False,save_metadata=True,browser_name='chrome')